 Tips & Tricks

-New visitors should understand within 2–3 seconds what you offer and why they should stay.
+New visitors should understand what you offer and why they should stay within 2–3 seconds.

-You never get a second chance to make a first impression.
-That's why a website's home page is so important.
+You don't get a second chance to make a first impression.
+This makes a website's homepage critically important.

-We have defined an internal process for how a home page should be structured so that it functions optimally and resonates with the target audience.
+Internally, we have defined a process for how a homepage should be structured to function optimally and resonate with the target audience.

 The main title answers the question: What is this about?